Author: Oke Iroegbu

 • Simple Ways To Overcome Sadness And Depression

-A happy family is a sadness killer The English dictionary defines depression as a state of mind producing a severe and long-term lowering of enjoyment of life or inability to visualize a happy future.
+A happy family is a sadness killer The English dictionary defines depression as a state of mind that causes a severe and long-lasting decrease in enjoyment of life or the inability to envision a happy future.
 Many people experience this daily.
-Depression sucks out the joy and life of an individual even when the person is still…
+Depression drains the joy and vitality from a person, even when they are still…

 • Poem: Remind me again